ngocxxu/vocab-management-be/README.md

 ## Deployment on lambda by `serverless`
 ```
+# Run print before deploy
+serverless print

+# Deploy
 serverless deploy --stage dev
 ```

 ## Remove all reources on aws
+## Need to delete all object in S3 before run this command
 ```
-# Need to delete all object in S3 before run this command
 serverless remove --stage dev
 ```